-The Electronic Manuscript.
+The End(s) of Electronic Literature:

 Chercher le texte: the 2013 Conference of the Electronic Literature Organization Brings Electronic Literature to the Public in Paris, September 23-28

-Program Features Presentations, Exhibitions, Performances, and a Pedagogy Colloquium
+E-Poetry 2013, Kingston University, London in June; Program Features Presentations, Exhibitions, Performances, and a Pedagogy Colloquium

 With a Theme of "Avenues of Access", MLA2013 Includes an Exhibition of Electronic Literature and over 60 Digital Humanities Panels

-Edinburgh, November 1-3, 2012
+Remediating the Social, Edinburgh, November 1-3, 2012

 Critical Code Studies